Inaugural Colby Summer Institute a Great Success

-The Summer Institute was planned by Center for the Arts and Humanities Director, Professor of Classics Kerill O’Neill, Postdoctoral Fellow in the Environmental Humanities Christopher Walker, Environmental Humanities Faculty Seminar Leader, Professor of Philosophy Keith Peterson, and Environmental Humanities Program Coordinator Ayla Fudala.
-The four of us could not be more pleased with the way the first Summer Institute unfolded, and we eagerly await the next one, which will occur next August.
+The Summer Institute was planned by Center for the Arts and Humanities Director Kerill O’Neill, Postdoctoral Fellow in the Environmental Humanities Christopher Walker, EH Faculty Seminar Leader and Professor of Philosophy Keith Peterson, and EH Program Coordinator Ayla Fudala.
+The 2020 EH Summer Institute will occur next August 1st through 7th.
 This website will be updated with the application instructions shortly.

 To read more about the details of the inaugural Summer Institute, and to see more photos, please click here.